oVirt/ovirt-site/source/release/3.6/index.html.md

 oVirt Live has been rebased on CentOS 7 allowing to run oVirt in 3.6 compatibility mode

-### Debian Support for Hosts
+### Experimental Debian Support for Hosts

-Support for running oVirt Hosts on Debian (or similar) has been added providing custom packaging of needed dependencies.
+Experimental support for running oVirt Hosts on Debian (or similar) has been added providing custom packaging of needed dependencies.

 ### Known Issues